 Denise is an independent artist, composer, producer, arranger, director, and music publisher on her record label Dancing Horses Music.
-She lives in Southern California.
 Her latest studio album is "Winds of Change", released in November of 2019.

 Denise grew up in the suburbs just outside St. Louis, Missouri.
 Playing by ear at age 4 and beginning formal lessons at age five, she started composing original music in her early teens.
 Denise holds a Bachelor of Science in Music Therapy (a double major in music and psychology), and a Master of Arts in Psychology.

 She composes original piano-centered instrumental music that combines a contemporary style with arrangements that often include bass, cello, violin, vocalizations, percussion, acoustic and classical guitar, English horn, clarinet, and other wind instruments.
 Her musical influences include, Hans Zimmer, Rachel Portman, John Williams, Michael Nymann, Chopin, Mozart, and Beethoven.

 Her passion, some say her calling, is composing music that connects with people and helps them emotionally.
 For her university graduating project, and at the request of the University’s program director, Denise started the first music therapy program for a division of the Missouri Department of Mental Health.
 She has also composed music working with teens through lyric writing and analysis to help them express and overcome challenges.